open-sauced/maintainer-intro-course/effective-communication.md

 Another place to create a communication space is a forum.
 A community forum is an online space where community members connect, engage, and discuss topics with each other.

 You can create and host a forum on a website.
 Or, you can make it a subdomain of your website.
 Take [freeCodeCamp forum](https://forum.freecodecamp.org/) as an example for inspiration.

+## Effective Communication

+Effective communication is key to project success.
+It plays a vital role in resolving issues, building trust and transparency, and encouraging collaboration.
+By enabling open and healthy communication, you can ensure everyone is on the same page and working towards a common goal.

+### Engaging with Contributors

+Having contributors come back and continue contributing to the project is one of the maintainers' goals.
+To nurture this relationship, you should have time to engage with your contributors between tasks.

+Start by acknowledging and thanking them for the issue or pull request they created.
+Ask them questions if something is not clear enough for you.
+Keep your message clear and short so they can understand your purpose.
+When you deliver a few topics, using bullet points in a comment or splitting your message into several comments is recommended.

+One of the golden rules in an international remote environment is never to make an assumption.
+Async communication, more often than not, can lead to misunderstanding because writing is different from speaking.
+People with different cultural and language backgrounds might need help explaining their intentions or understanding specific cultural sayings.
+Consider using words with explicit meanings when you are communicating.

+Another way to engage with your contributors is by holding a regular office hour.
+In sync, you can hear their ideas and challenges, communicate with them about your project's direction, and more.
+This can be a good way to get to know your contributors closer and vice versa.

+Maintainers are human.
+Sometimes, when you're tired or having a bad day, a discussion with a contributor can upset you.
+Remember that you always want to foster a healthy communication and welcoming environment.
+It's okay to wait to answer them.
+You can take a couple of hours or even a day before you return to them to avoid a bitter tone.